RC4ML/SwCC/doc/DEPLOY.md

 ### 2.5 Restart sender and recerver machine

 After programming the FPGA, you should restart the sender and receiver by typing `sudo reboot` in the terminal.
-And then you can run the SwRDMA experiment.
+And then you can run the SwCC experiment.